-The 3D Design: Product Design course suits students who want to develop workshop, design and modelling skills.
+The 3D Design: Product Design course suits students who want to develop workshop, research, design and modelling skills.
 Students who want a hands on experience of Technology, Engineering and Design and students who would find the written and mathematical elements of our Design and Technology GCSE challenging.
-The course will be tailored to support student interests and career aspirations.

-Skills Portfolio The skills portfolio is worth 60% of the course grade:
+One skills portfolio The skills portfolio is worth 60% of the course grade:

-Students will demonstrate the ability to work creatively with processes and appropriate techniques such as: sketching, computer-aided design, research skills, model making, practical prototyping, constructing, assembling.
+• Students will demonstrate the ability to work creatively with processes and appropriate techniques such as: sketching, computer-aided design, research skills, model making, practical prototyping, constructing, assembling.